rad-sc/rad-sc.github.io/project2_486/index.md

 ## Introduction to Spatial Autocorrelation

 ### What is Spatial Autocorrelation
 Spatial autocorrelation is property of spatial data used to describe the measure of the spatial relationship between the locations or values at locations of a variable.
 Positive spatial autocorrelation refers to the tendency for the variable to cluster in location and value, while negative spatial autocorrelation tends to refer to dissimilar variation.
-There are several spatial statistics tools for analyzing spatial autocorrelation in geographic data.
+There are several spatial statistics tools for analyzing spatial autocorrelation in geographic data, I'll go over the 2 major statistics.
 ### Moran's I
 The Moran's I statistic measures spatial autocorrelation based on feature location and value, evaluating a set of features for clustering, dispersion, or randomness.
 This measure only indicates that similar values occur together, not whether clusters are composed of high or low values.
+Index value, P-value, and Z-score are calculated and evaluated to interpret the data.
 The Moran's I statistic for spatial autocorrelation is as follows:
+<br><br>
 <img src="../project2_486/MoransI.png?raw=true"/>
 ### Getis-Ord Gi*
+The Getis-Ord Gi* statistic measures spatial autocorrellation based on feature location as well, however this statistic also interprets whether clusters have concentrated high or low values.
+Resulting Z-score and P-value are interprested to show features with high or low value spatial clustersThe resultant z-scores and p-values tell you where features with either high or low values cluster spatially.
+Statistical significance is measured with P-value of the feature, and intensity of hotspot is interpreted through Z-score, where a high positive z-score and small p-value indicates a hotspot, a low negative z-score and small p-value indicates a coldspot, and unlikely spatial clustering is indicated by either a z-score near zero or a large p-value.
+I use the Getis-Ord-Gi* statistic for my analysis for it's high/low cluster analysis ability.
+The Getis-Ord Gi* statistic for spatial autocorrelation is as follows:
+<br><br>
 <img src="../project2_486/GetisOrdGi.png?raw=true"/>

 ---

 ## Background and the Input Data